junxit/us-congress-bills-110/metadata.md

 - 2007-04-25 — Mr. Miller, George moved to suspend the rules and pass the bill, as amended.
 - 2007-04-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 3 (Roll no. 261). (text: CR H4083-4094)
 - 2007-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 3 (Roll no. 261).(text: CR H4083-4094)
+- 2007-04-26 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-04-30 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 125.